MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/xamarin.md

                 return true; // return true if the crash report should be processed, otherwise false.
         };

-* **Error attachment:**  If you'd like to attach text/binary data to a crash report, implement this callback.
-Before sending the crash, our SDK will add the attachment to the crash report and you can view it on the Mobile Center portal.

-        Crashes.GetErrorAttachment = (report) =>
-        {
-            // return your own created ErrorAttachment object }

 * **User Confirmation:** By default the SDK automatically sends crash reports to Mobile Center.
 However, the SDK exposes a callback where you can tell it to await user confirmation before sending any crash reports.
     Your app is then responsible for obtaining confirmation, e.g. through a alert with one of these options - "Always Send", "Send", and "Don't Send".
 Based on the user input, you will tell the SDK and the crash will then respectively be forwarded to Mobile Center or not.